ctruong55/ctruong55/README.md

-### Hi there 👋
+## Hi there 👋
-- 🌱 I’m currently learning Computer Science
+- 🌱 I am currently an undergraduate student studying Computer Science.
+- ✨ My interests relies on the following:
+  - Artificial Intelligence
+  - UX Design
-- 🔭 This is where all my personal projects are located
+- 🔭 All my personal projects are located on the repository tab.

+## 🚀 Languages
+I am currently learning Java.

+## 📫 Contact Me
+- Email: calvintruong@outlook.com
 <!--
 **ctruong55/ctruong55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.